sph-mn/sph-web-app/other/documentation/manual.md

     (otherbundle js (#f "otherfile"))))
 ```

-* sources are specified as for client-file and relative paths are read from "{swa-root}/client/{output-format}/{relative-path}"
-* all available supported formats can be used, for example also plain html and html from sxml. and the source files can be sjs or plcss, with the file path client/css/main.plccs for example
+sources are specified as for ``client-file`` and relative paths are read from ``{swa-root}/client/{output-format}/{relative-path}``. all available supported formats can be used, for example also plain html and html from sxml. and the source files can also be sjs or plcss, with the file path ``client/css/main.plccs`` for example

 in app-init, call
 ```